Frunza/pin-ansible-roles-and-collections/README.md

 ```sh
 RUN ansible-galaxy install geerlingguy.ntp,2.5.0
 ```
-Note that the sintax is to add a comma `,` at the end, followed by the version.
+Note that the syntax is to add a comma `,` at the end, followed by the version.

 Let's try using a collection also:
 ```sh